-Community of color voters are being placed on “Inactive” or “Unregistered” lists at a 16% higher rate than whites.
-The ability to vote of people in minority communities was already being systematically undermined over the last decade, by the imposition of strict new voter ID laws, by the reduction in polling places and early voting, and through many other tactics.
+Eligible voters of color are being purged from voter rolls at a much higher rate than white voters.
+People in minority communities were already struggling to reach the voting booth in voter-suppression states, due to the implementation of strict new voter ID laws, a reduction in polling places and/or early voting days, and many other tactics.

-How can we RECLAIM OUR VOTE in 2019?
+How will we RECLAIM OUR VOTE in 2020?

 Please sign up to volunteer for Reclaim Our Vote today.
 Because we all need a voice—and every vote matters, now more than ever.